turniere/turniere-api/source/index.html.md

 ---

 # Introduction

-Welcome to the tournament API!
-You can use our API to access tournament API endpoints, which can get information on various tournaments with cats, kittens, and breeds in our database.
+Welcome to the Turnie.re API documentation!

-Request bodies and responses are formatted according to the [JSON:API](https://jsonapi.org/) specification.
+This document will describe all available endpoints and possible responses.

 # Authentication